Nicolas Baier | Transmission

-The works on view, which include large-scale installations, photographs, digital renderings and paintings, are united by Baier’s interests in science, perception and the artist’s role as intermediary between technology and imagination.
-The connecting thread among this particular group is knowledge, its transmission, and the limits of what we can know.
+The works on view, which include large-scale installations, photographs, digital renderings and paintings are united by Baier’s interest in science, perception and the artist’s role as intermediary between technology and imagination.
+The connecting thread among this particular group is knowledge , its transmission and the limits of what we can know.

-Anchoring the exhibition is the monumental installation, Vanité/Vanitas, a highlight of last year’s Oh, Canada survey at MASS MoCA.
+Anchoring the exhibition is the monumental installation, Vanité/Vanitas a highlight of last’s year’s Oh, Canada survey at Mass MoCA.
 A glass and mirror vitrine contains the artist’s working environment completely plated in gleaming chrome, from furniture and hardware to trash can and half-eaten breakfast.
-Updating the tradition of the vanitas still-life painting, Baier reminds us that all our knowledge cannot protect us from death.
+Updating the tradition of the vanitas still-life painting Baier reminds us that all our knowledge cannot protect us from death.

-This theme is echoed by a mural comprised of scanned antique mirrors, which reflect the stains and scratches of age rather than the viewer’s image.
-Other scanned mirrors have been etched with the dodecahedron, postulated as the shape of the universe.
-Baier deconstructs and reconstitutes this resonant form in Schemes, a 3-D rendering that took him 800 hours to create.
+This theme is echoed by a mural comprised of scanned antique mirrors, which reflect the strains and scratches of age rather than the viewer’s image.
+Other scanned mirrors have been etched with the dodecahedron postulated as the shape of the universe.
+Baier deconstructs and reconstitutes the resonant form in Schemes, a 3-D rendering that took him 800 hours to create.

 Other images represent micro and macrocosmic views of the universe.
 Photographs shot through a microscope illustrate human neural networks, while clouds and constellations illustrate predictive systems, real and imagined.
 The physical transmission of knowledge is symbolized by a massive steel armature representing six mainframe computers.
 The black-coated structure sits on a white marble base, metaphor for ancient Greece and the beginnings of philosophy.

-A new series that sees Baier going back to his roots in painting features meticulous hard-edge abstractions reproducing images of collisions in the Large Hadron Collider at CERN in Geneva.
-Boldly grappling with humankind’s futile desire to know the unknowable, Baier has created an outstanding body of work that is both visually and conceptually mesmerizing.
+A new series that see Baier going back to his roots in painting features meticulous hard-edge abstractions reproducing images of collisions in the Large Hadron Collider at CERN in Geneva.
+Boldly grappling with humankind’s futile desire to know the unknowable.
+Baier has created an outstanding body of work that is both visually and conceptually mesmerizing.